 Likewise, MetLife was launched in 1868 and is actually bigger than New York Life.
 In fact, it is one of the largest global insurance providers in existence today.
-It also has top ratings with A.M.
+MetLife also has top ratings with A.M.
 Best, so you shouldn’t worry about them going bankrupt anytime in the near future…or ever!
 They have also won numerous awards for its various insurance options and customer service.

 Overall, MetLife is actually a fairly competitive insurance provider when it comes to rates for life insurance.